jaeestee/homeworkcoe332/homework04/README.md

 }
 ```

-## Lastly, to print the speed of a specific Epoch, run this command:
+## To print the speed of a specific Epoch, run this command:
 ```bash
 $ curl localhost:5000/epochs/2023-063T12:00:00.000Z/speed
 ```